ROS 2 introduction

 You will learn basic information about ROS 2 and what concepts are at the heart of each ROS 2 application.
 You will also become familiar with the ROSbot platform, which will be used for learning ROS 2.
 After setting up the environment, the first task will be to start and visualize the camera frames.
 The tutorial can be carried out both on the real platform and in the simulation.

-These tutorials are dedicated for ROSbot XL equipped with lidar and camera.
+This tutorial series is dedicated for ROSbot XL equipped with LiDAR and camera.
 However, don't worry if your configuration is different or if you are using a different ROSbot.
-Most of the information and commands provided are compatible with all ROSbots, and thanks to docker images, the necessary changes are simple and come down to launching the appropriate container, depending on your configuration.
+Most of the information and commands provided are compatible with ROSbot 2R/2 PRO, and thanks to Docker images, the necessary changes are simple and come down to launching the appropriate container, depending on your hardware configuration.
+It is also possible to solve the tutorial using the Gazebo simulation.

 What is ROS 2?